robnolen/aws-security-workshops/forensics-wksp/docs/03-forensics-and-remediation.md

       AND (to_unixtime(now()) - to_unixtime(from_iso8601_timestamp(eventtime)))/(24*60*60) < 2;
 ```

-5. Identify who created an IAM user involved in suspicious activities:
+5. Identify who created an IAM user involved in suspicious activities.
+Replace the string "suspicious-user" with the name of the IAM user that made the call to CreateUser.
+(Hint: try looking for that API call in CloudTrail via the console and examine the raw JSON for the event by clicking View Event).

 ```sql
 SELECT eventtime, useridentity, awsregion,